Nameles-Org/Nameles-logfile/INSTALL.md

 # nameles-postgresql
-Scripts and functions to compute the normalized entropy score in PostgreSQL (>=9.4)
+Scripts and functions to compute the Confidence Score in PostgreSQL (>=9.4)

 ## Install from debian package